 | Santander | You must report the unexpired lease term to us and await our instructions if: 1. the unexpired term assumed by our valuer is between 55 and 82 years, but the actual unexpired term differs by more than one year (whether longer or shorter); or 2. the unexpired term assumed by our valuer is more than 82 years but the actual unexpired term is less than 82 years; or 3. no valuation report is provided However, we will not accept a lease where on expiry of the mortgage: (i) less than 50 years remain and all or part of the loan is repaid on an interest-only basis: or (ii) less than 30 years remain and the loan is repaid on a capital and interest basis We will accept a lease that has been extended under the provisions of the Leasehold Reform Act 1993 provided statutory compensation would be available to the leaseholder. |

-Trailing lengthy negotiations with the freeholder of her studio apartment in Quinton, Bethany initiated the lease extension process as the 80 year mark was fast coming.
-The legal work completed in November 2010.
-The landlord’s fees were restricted to approximately four hundred pounds.
+Off the back of unsuccessful discussions with the landlord of her one bedroom apartment in Quinton, Tia initiated the lease extension process as the 80 year deadline was rapidly approaching.
+The transaction was finalised in April 2010.
+The landlord’s fees were restricted to a tad over 500 pounds.